nrs-org/novelslop/content/vol_01/chap_06.typ

   After evaluating her aura, Mona took a proper look at the girl.
 She did give Mona a sense of friendliness, which seemed to have a different flavor to that of Uta.
 She had a brown ponytail that was tugged to the back, along with blue gentle eyes.
-By her posture and gestures, Mona guessed that she endulged a little bit in some form of exercises.
+By her posture and gestures, Mona guessed that she indulged a little bit in some form of exercises.

   Nevertheless, Mona was still frozen.
 Realizing how awkward things have become,